signatureai/signature-core-nodes/docs/nodes/lora.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in lora.py"
+??? note "Source code in lora.py"

     ```python
     class SaveLoraCaptions:
-        """
-        A ComfyUI node that saves images and their associated captions for LoRA training.
+        """Saves images and captions in a format suitable for LoRA training.

-        Creates a dataset folder structure with:
+        Creates a structured dataset directory containing images and their corresponding caption files,
+        with support for multiple captions and optional text modifications.

+        Args:
+            dataset_name (str): Name for the dataset folder
+            repeats (int): Number of times to repeat the dataset (min: 1)
+            images (IMAGE): Tensor containing the images to save
+            labels (str): Caption text, multiple captions separated by newlines
+            prefix (str, optional): Text to add before each caption
+            suffix (str, optional): Text to add after each caption

+        Returns:
+            tuple:
+                - str: Path to the created dataset folder

+        Raises:
+            ValueError: If any input parameters are of incorrect type

+        Notes:
+            - Creates folder structure: comfy/loras_datasets/dataset_name_uuid/repeats_dataset_name/
-        - Images saved as PNG files
+            - Saves images as PNG files with corresponding .txt caption files
-        - Corresponding text files containing captions
-        - Optional prefix/suffix added to captions
-        - Support for multiple captions via newline separation
+            - Supports multiple captions via newline separation

-        Returns the path to the created dataset folder.
+            - Includes UUID in folder name for uniqueness
+            - Creates parent directories if they don't exist
         """

         @classmethod